 Other fibromyalgia symptoms affect mood and concentration.
 A condition nicknamed ?fibro fog? reflects the difficulty people with fibromyalgia often have focusing or completing tasks.
 More general issues, such as headaches, sensitivity to light and temperature, painful periods, and bowel problems also fall under the header of fibromyalgia symptoms.

 Fibromyalgia is a chronic condition, but it can be managed.
 Treatments are aimed at relieving pain and other fibromyalgia symptoms.
 Three medicines?duloxetine (Cymbalta), milnacipran (Savella), and pregabalin (Lyrica)?are specifically approved to treat fibromyalgia.
 Analgesic pain relievers and NSAIDs can also help with pain.
 Lifestyle measures such as reducing stress, exercising regularly, and eating a balanced diet can also improve quality of life with fibromyalgia.

-In the world of medicine, fibromyalgia is a relatively new disease; the first controlled study that validated the symptoms of fibromyalgia was published in 1981, and the American Pain Society issued the first treatment guidelines for fibromyalgia in 2005.
+Fibromyalgia is a relatively new disease: It wasn’t until 1981 that the first controlled study to identify symptoms of fibromyalgia was published.
+And it wasn’t until 2005 that the American Pain Society issued the first treatment guidelines for fibromyalgia.

-“Fibromyalgia is a generalized soft tissue pain syndrome characterized by widespread or
+So exactly what is fibromyalgia?
+It’s “a generalized soft tissue pain syndrome